-Prerequisite: Minimum ACT composite score of 24 or permission

-Writing course emphasizing reading and writing on a more sophisticated level than ENGL 1013.
+Prerequisite: Minimum ACT composite score of 24 or permission of School Dean Writing course emphasizing reading and writing on a more sophisticated level than ENGL 1013.
 NOTE: Fulfills the General Education requirement for ENGL 1013.
 May not be taken for credit by students who have taken Freshman Composition I.